-- 47. The petitioner, Lori Jane Nelson, resides in Surrey, BC, and was a Provider Engagement Lead, Clinical Informatics, for the British Columbia Provincial Health Services Authority (PHSA) in Vancouver, BC.
+- 53. The petitioner, Lori Jane Nelson, resides in Surrey, BC, and was a Provider Engagement Lead, Clinical Informatics, for the British Columbia Provincial Health Services Authority (PHSA) in Vancouver, BC.
 Ms. Nelson holds a Bachelor of Science in Nursing (UBC, 1996), as well as a Master of Science in Nursing (UBC, 2005).
-She is also a Certified Health Executive (CHE) with the Canadian College of Health Leaders and has held this certification for over 15 years. - 48.
+She is also a Certified Health Executive (CHE) with the Canadian College of Health Leaders and has held this certification for over 15 years. - 54.
 Ms. Nelson has worked for the PHSA for 25 years.
-Other positions she has held with the PHSA are General Duty Nurse, Clinical Nurse Coordinator, Program Manager, Senior Director, Patient Care Services, and a Clinical Transformation Leader, Redevelopment Project. - 49.
-Ms. Nelson was terminated by her employer due to her refusal to take a Covid-19 vaccine. - 50.
+Other positions she has held

+- with the PHSA are General Duty Nurse, Clinical Nurse Coordinator, Program Manager, Senior Director, Patient Care Services, and a Clinical Transformation Leader, Redevelopment Project. - 55.
+Ms. Nelson was terminated by her employer due to her refusal to take a Covid-19 vaccine. - 56.
 Ms. Nelson worked solely from home and had a Work from Home Agreement.
-She did not have contact with patients or public while working and had no need to be within a facility to do her work. - 51.
+She did not have contact with patients or public while working and had no need to be within a facility to do her work. - 57.
 Ms. Nelson objects to taking a Covid-19 vaccine on the basis of religious, medical and conscience grounds.
 Ms. Nelson has severe allergies and has had multiple systemic and anaphylactic reactions in the past.
 She had reactions to the flu shot in past years.
 She applied for a medical exemption but was denied.
 Ms. Nelson is a practicing Christian, and has been all her life.
 She has sincerely held religious beliefs that prevent her from taking the Covid-19 vaccine.
-She applied for a religious exemption but it was not granted. - 52.
-Ms. Nelson also objects to being coerced by the state to take a vaccine where there is significant anecdotal evidence of individuals having suffered various adverse reactions.
+She applied for a religious exemption but it was not granted. - 58.
+Ms. Nelson also objects to being coerced by the state to take a vaccine where there is significant anecdotal evidence of individuals having suffered various adverse reactions. - 59.
+Ms. Nelson objects to taking the vaccine mandated in the October 5, 2023 orders.